rapidsai/docs/releases/triage.md

 Project Leads - Weekly
 {: .label .label-blue}

-1. Archvie all issues in the `Closed` column.
+1. Archive all issues in the `Closed` column.
 2. Review all issues in each column of `Next release`, `Future release`, and `Backlog` to make sure issues are still scheduled appropriately.
 3. Prioritize any issues in `Future release`, and `Backlog` columns. `Hotfix` and `Next release` do not need to be re-prioritized as they should be in active development already.
 4. Discuss the status of all issues with the team in `Hotfix` and `Next release` columns to ensure development progress is being made and there are no blockers.